 We shall then drive for about thirty minutes along Suffolk roads to Helmingham Hall Gardens.
 It is hard to exaggerate the effect this beautiful park, with its red deer, and the spectacular moated hall constructed in mellow patterned red brick with its famous gardens, will have on you.
 The whole combines to give an extraordinary impression of beauty and tranquility.
 A classic parterre flanked by hybrid musk roses lies before a stunning walled kitchen garden with exquisite herbaceous borders and beds of vegetables interspersed by tunnels of sweet peas, runner beans and gourds.
 On the other side lies a herb and a knot garden behind which is a rose garden of unsurpassable beauty.
 The subtle colour combinations in all these are in immaculate taste.
 The influence of the well-known garden designer Xa Tollemache, is clearly visible; the parterre was redesigned in 1987 and the new rose garden to east of the coach house was created in 1982, together with the knot and herb garden.
 We may need a cup of tea in the Coach House to restore our equilibrium.

-To complete the day we travel for a short distance to a small private garden, ‘Chestnuts’.
-The garden is very restful, with places to sit and relax and bring our day to a gentle moment of repose, before returning to our hotel in Bury St Edmunds.
+To complete the day we travel for a short distance to a small private garden, ‘Chestnuts’, before returning to our hotel in Bury St Edmunds.
 (Overnight Bury St Edmunds) B

 Day 17: Thursday 21 June, Bury St Edmunds – Lavenham – Bury St Edmunds